WAeUP/waeup.identifier/ansible/README.rst

 methods activated on your remote server.

 The playbook will create a user `reverse` that is only allowed to connect to create a reverse SSH tunnel back to itself.
+Issuing any commands is forbidden.

+Inside the new users home we create a `.ssh` directory that contains an empty `authorized_keys` file.
+The permissions of these files are set properly to ease later addition of real keys.

 Install `fpscan`_